rishab-sharma/dressopidea/README.md

-# Machine Learning Internship Challenge
+# Dressopedia - Deep Learning App

-Following is my Submission Repo for the Machine Learning Internship Challenge by Fynd
+Following is my Repo for the Deep Learning App for dress classification

 ## Approach